ChugunovRoman/ecomsolutionsTestTask/README.md

 ## Run app via Docker

-For launch the app first need download docker container with the app:
+For launch the app first need download a docker container with the app:

 ```
 docker pull 4tqrgqe5yrgfd/btc-usd-ticker:0.1.0